dlikhten/filtered-collection/README.md

  - `add`: An object was added to the collection (via filter OR via orig collection)
  - `remove`: An object was removed from the collection (via filter OR via orig collection)
  - `reset`: The original collection was reset, filtering happened
- - `sort`: Same as reset, but via sort
+ - `sort`: The collection was sorted.
+No changes in models represented.
  - `change`: An object in the collection was changed.
+The object was already accepted by the filter, and is still.
  - `filter-complete`: Filtering was completed.
 If you are not listening to add/remove then just listen to filter-complete and reset your views.

 # Testing